 General Discussion

-These two studies demonstrated that activating independent and interdependent meaning systems can penetrate the automatic cueing interval to modulate joint attention mechanisms, but that this effect existed only for East Asian Canadians.
+These two studies demonstrated that activated independent and interdependent representations can penetrate joint attention mechanisms, but that this effect existed only for East Asian Canadians.
 This paper builds on current theory and research on joint attention mechanisms, and how the culturally relevant constructs of independence and interdependence shape how we integrate cues across social environments.

 Our European Canadians showed the typical cueing effect from the foreground gaze under 200 ms SOA under both matching and mismatching conditions, and 600 ms SOA under matching condition.
 Despite the unexpected lack of cueing effect under mismatching conditions under 600 ms SOA, the overall results strongly suggest that the prime did not activate any independent or interdependent meaning systems to differentially influence the scope of attention from the foreground gaze to the background gazes.

 For our East Asian Canadians, we found a strong divergence from the typical cueing effect pattern based on prime.
 Under matching conditions, the prime did not have an effect, and we found the typical cueing effect from the foreground gaze under 200 ms and 600 ms SOA.
-Under mismatching conditions, the independent prime did not have an effect, as there was a cueing effect at 200 ms SOA that dissipated at 600 ms SOA, reflecting similar results from the un-primed East Asians in Cohen, Sasaki, et al. (2017).
+Under mismatching conditions, the independent prime did not have an effect, as there was a cueing effect at 200 ms SOA that dissipated at 600 ms SOA, reflecting similar results from un-primed East Asians (Cohen et al., 2017).
 The interdependent prime under mismatching conditions, however, broadened the scope of attention such that background gaze cues were attended to and interfered with foreground gaze cueing, resulting in no significant cueing effects across 200 ms and 600 ms SOA.

 The divergence in how the prime affected East Asian Canadians, relative to European Canadians, has implications for how activating meaning systems does not equally impact joint attention mechanisms; rather, the meaning systems that are cognitively activated must be easily accessible and somewhat well-practiced in order to impact bottom-up, reflexive orientation to foreground gazes.
-Although cultural psychology research on independence and interdependence suggest that these systems of self-construal co-exist to varying levels in either cultural group, interdependent self-construal is likely activated more often in East Asians by their different cultural and social domains they inhabit or activated by culture-specific social cues.
+Although research on independence and interdependence suggest that these systems of self-construal co-exist to varying levels in either cultural group, interdependent self-construal is likely activated more often in East Asians by their different cultural and social domains they inhabit or activated by culture-specific social cues.
 These results demonstrate that the activation of interdependent meaning systems for East Asian Canadians is particularly well-practiced and suggests that activating a sense of interdependent self-construal has some adaptive significance in navigating their different cultural contexts.
 This was also shown in prior research where females, but not males, demonstrated cueing effects for familiar faces (colleagues) vs. unfamiliar faces, suggesting that for females, social knowledge of their colleagues had greater adaptive significance for navigating their social environment than for males (Deaner, Shepherd & Platt, 2007).